galassie/financial-sharp/README.md

 Simple and zero-dependency library, written entirely in F#, inspired by [numpy-financial](https://github.com/numpy/numpy-financial/) and  [financial](https://github.com/lmammino/financial/).

+The library contains a collection of elementary financial functions.

 ## Functions

 - fv : compute the future value